stratos1st/syspro1/README.md

 The hash function used is trial.
 The size of blocks and number of buckets in ht_bitcoin and ht_transactions is NOT chosen.
 These factors can reduce the time efficiency of the program for large inputs.
+Even if a transaction gets canceled get_valid_transaction_id considers its id non valid (doesn't "free" it).

 !!
 IMPORTANT differences !!
 1 findPayments and findEarnings format is a little different.